 It’s easy to over-invest in backlog readiness, so don’t let that bog you down, as the act of planning with the teams will sort out many issues.
 They typically know what’s best anyway.
-It has been our experience that a list of well written Features with initial acceptance criteria is sufficient.
+It has been our experience that a list of well-written features with initial acceptance criteria is sufficient.
 Many tend to over-plan and create the stories ahead of time.
-But that tends to create waste and disappointment when the vison changes.
-It’s also a sure way to de-motivate the teams, as creating stories is a sigificant aspect of their contribution to PI Planning.
+But that tends to create waste and disappointment when the vision changes.
+It’s also a sure way to demotivate the teams, as creating stories is a significant aspect of their contribution to PI planning.

 So far, it’s been quite a journey.
 Here’s what we’ve accomplished so far: